federico-terzi/osarracino/README.md

 ```

-#### Important

-O(sarracino) will use all available cores by default.
-If you want to limit the
-amount of threads you can use the -j option:
+To change the number of cores used by osarracino you can use the -j option:

 ```
 # Launch white player with a timeout of 60 seconds using 4 cores